 The Crown Prosecution Service (for England and Wales) has produced guidance to help the courts decide if a crime has been committed and whether someone should be charged.
 The Crown Office and Procurator Fiscal Service in Scotland has done the same.
+The Association of Chief Police Officers has also published guidance.
 These guidelines say that there is usually no case if:

-- you didn’t know you have HIV or
+- you didn’t know, or suspect, you have HIV or

-- you told your partner you are HIV positive and
+- you can prove you told your partner you are HIV positive and

 - you took reasonable steps to avoid passing HIV on to your partner.